 As I’ve mentioned throughout this review, this movie isn’t perfect.
 The characters while weaker are none the less passable.
 The screenplay could have used a bit more polish.
 The dialogue can be a little rough and exposition heavy from time to time.
 There is also a few key beats in the story that needed more impact or a little more development.
 These flaws don’t break the movie but there are significant enough to warrant a mention.

-The geeks have won, the revenge of the nerds has been completed, geek culture has won out and it is mainstream.
-It is cool to be well versed in and understand pop culture.
-A movie (and a book) like Ready Player One can only truly work and be appreciated in a culture and climate like we in right now.
+The geeks have won, the revenge of the nerds has been completed.
+It is now cool to be well versed in and understand pop culture.
+A movie (and a book) like Ready Player One can only truly work and be appreciated in a culture and climate like we are in right now.
 Some may not like this type of climate but I think it is a fun time.
-It isn’t perfect, we’ve seen a rise of toxic fandoms in the past few years but I think the majority of the modern geek culture is a fun, embracive and fandoms are a really inclusive way to bring people together.
+It isn’t perfect, we’ve seen a rise in toxic fandoms in the past few years but I think the majority of the modern geek culture is fun and embracive.
 Ready Player One is exactly that, fun but not perfect.
 Ready Player One is a movie and a story made for modern audiences that love pop culture and have an affinity for it.
 This is like a modern Who Framed Roger Rabbit and is comparable to Wreck-It-Ralph.
-Ready Player One isn’t perfect and isn’t going to be winning any awards, could have been a stronger in spots but when the movie is over I looked back and realized how great of a time I had.
+Ready Player One isn’t going to be winning any awards and could have been stronger in spots.
+When the movie was over I looked back and realized how great of a time I had.
 I was smiling and Steven Spielberg somehow found that spark of childlike wonder and enduring nature that he had with films like E.T. and Hook.
 Ready Player One won’t please cynics or people who don’t like Spielberg but for most others, they will find something to enjoy in here and I had a great time with this movie.